 14 See Strickland v.
 Washington, (1984) 466 US 668, 686.

-17 Los Angeles criminal defense and immigration attorney Neil Shouse is a former Los Angeles County Deputy District Attorney With many years of criminal trial experience on cases ranging from DUI and drug charges to complex, high profile murders.
-Mr. Shouse Represents clients at a number of locations of the California courts , Including the Pasadena courthouse , the Burbank courthouse , the courthouse Glendale , the Alhambra courthouse , and the Clara Shortridge Foltz Criminal Justice Center in downtown Los Angeles.
+17 Los Angeles criminal defense and immigration attorney Neil Shouse is a former Los Angeles County Deputy District Attorney with many years of criminal trial experience and experience helping clients secure post-conviction relief, including through Padilla motions.
+He is Mr. Shouse represents clients at a number of locations of the California courts, including the Pasadena courthouse, the Burbank courthouse, the Glendale courthouse, the Alhambra courthouse, and the Clara Shortridge Foltz Criminal Justice Center in downtown Los Angeles.

 19 People v.
 Superior Court (Giron), (1974) 11 Cal.3d 793.

-See also Sandra Williams, Motions to Vacate Based on Immigration Consequences , OC Lawyer, June 2011.
+See also Sandra Williams, Motions to Vacate Based on Immigration Consequences [including through Padilla motion], OC Lawyer, June 2011.

 29 Same, at 1286.

-30 Same, at 1290-1291. ("Although unfortunate, the lack of an available remedy is not a sufficient basis to extend the applicability of an express statutory remedy.")
+30 Same, at 1290-1291. ("Although unfortunate, the lack of an available remedy [such as a Padilla motion] is not a sufficient basis to extend the applicability of an express statutory remedy.")

 31 Padilla v.
-Kentucky, (2010) 130 S.Ct.1473, 1486-1487. ("Taking as true the basis for His motion for postconviction relief, We have little difficulty concluding That Padilla has Sufficiently Alleged That His counsel was constitutionally deficient.
-Whether Padilla is Entitled to relief will depend on Whether I can Demonstrate prejudice as a result thereof, a question we do not reach Because it was not passed on below. ")
+Kentucky, (2010) 130 S.Ct.1473, 1486-1487 [legal basis of Padilla motions]. ("Taking as true the basis for his motion for postconviction relief, we have little difficulty concluding that Padilla has sufficiently alleged that his counsel was constitutionally deficient.
+Whether Padilla is entitled to relief will depend on whether he can demonstrate prejudice as a result thereof, a question we do not reach because it was not passed on below. ")

 32 See also People v.
-Lewis (1990) 50 Cal.3d 262, 288. ("To Establish entitlement to relief for [a California claim of] ineffective assistance of counsel the burden is on the defendant to show (1) trial counsel failed to act in the manner to be expected of reasonably competent attorneys acting as diligent advocates and (2) it is reasonably likely to favor more determination That Would Have Resulted in the absence of counsel's failings. ")
+Lewis (1990) 50 Cal.3d 262, 288. ("To establish entitlement to relief for [a California claim of] ineffective assistance of counsel [as in a Padilla motion] the burden is on the defendant to show (1) trial counsel failed to act in the manner to be expected of reasonably competent attorneys acting as diligent advocates and (2) it is reasonably likely that a more favorable determination would have resulted in the absence of counsel's failings.")

 36 People v.
 Lucas (1995) 12 Cal.4th 415, 436.